-- a) The directors of Bounty Oil and Gas NL ("the Company") declare that the financial statements and notes, as set out on pages 17 to 43 are in accordance with the Corporations Act 2001: - (i) comply with Accounting Standards and the Corporations Regulations 2001; and - (ii) give a true and fair view of the financial position as at 30th June 2023 and of the performance for the year ended on that date of the Company; - b) The Chief Executive Officer and the Chief Financial Officer have each declared that: - (i) The financial records of the company for the financial year have been properly maintained in accordance with Section 286 of the Corporations Act 2001. - (ii) The financial statements and notes for the financial year comply in all material respects with the Accounting Standards; - (iii) The financial statements and notes give a true and fair view. - c) In the directors' opinion, there are reasonable grounds to believe that the company will be able to pay its debts as when they become due and payable.
+(i) comply with Accounting Standards and the Corporations Regulations 2001; and(ii) give a true and fair view of the financial position as at 30th June 2024 and of the performance for the year ended on that date of the Company;

+b) The Chief Executive Officer and the Chief Financial Officer have each declared that:

+(i) The financial records of the company for the financial year have been properly maintained in accordance with Section 286 of the Corporations Act 2001.

+(ii) The financial statements and notes for the financial year comply in all material respects with the Accounting Standards; (iii) The financial statements and notes give a true and fair view.

+c) In the directors' opinion, there are reasonable grounds to believe that the company will be able to pay its debts as when they become due and payable.